About the Universities

 Black Hills State University

 BHSU is based in Spearfish with a long history of liberal arts education.
 With more than 4,400 students, BHSU is known for its degrees in education, tourism and music.
-UC offers three BHSU degrees for Sioux Falls students in industrial technology, tourism and hospitality and general studies.
+UC offers two BHSU degrees for Sioux Falls students in tourism/hospitality and general studies.
 Visit the BHSU website.

-DSU offers undergraduate and graduate degrees in a variety of academic areas with an emphasis on information technology.
+DSU offers certificate, associate, undergraduate and graduate degrees in a variety of academic areas with an emphasis on information technology.
 Madison, South Dakota is home to the DSU Trojans and the university’s 2,800 students.
-In Sioux Falls, students can pursue several DSU programs including application programming, computer science and various healthcare degrees.
+In Sioux Falls, students can pursue several DSU programs including network security, web development, software development, cyber operations, computer science and various healthcare degrees like respiratory care and health information technology.
 Visit the DSU website.

 Based in Aberdeen, SD, NSU was originally created to emphasize the industrialized arts and teacher preparation.
 As the school grew, so did its curriculum.
-Renamed Northern State University in 1989, NSU now offers several banking, finance and management degrees through University Center in Sioux Falls.
+Renamed Northern State University in 1989, NSU offers a general studies degree through University Center in Sioux Falls.
 Visit the NSU website.

 SDSMT was originally founded as the Dakota School of Mines in 1885.
 Today, the Rapid City based college prepares graduates in a variety of engineering and science fields including nanotechnology.
 Visit the SDSMT website.

 Home of the Jackrabbits, SDSU offers nationally recognized nursing and agriculture programs along with 173 other fields of study.
-SDSU is based in Brookings, South Dakota and is currently the state’s largest university.
-At UC, you can pursue several of SDSU’s degree programs.
+At University Center Sioux Falls, you can pursue several of SDSU’s associate and degree programs.
+SDSU is based in Brookings, South Dakota.
 Visit the SDSU website.